qxj/tumblr-mode/README.md

 ## Install

-Download `tumblr-mode.el` into your `load-path`, then following code in to your `~/.emacs`:
+Download `tumblr-mode.el` into your `load-path`, then add following code into your `~/.emacs`:

     (require 'tumblr-mode)

-And specify your tumblr settings:
+And you can also specify your tumblr settings in `~/.emacs', it's
+optional:

 - `tumblr-email` registered email in tumblr.com
 - `tumblr-password` registered password in tumblr.com
-- `tumblr-hostname` the group name you want to post
+- `tumblr-hostnames` the group name you want to post

 For example:

-    (setq tumblr-email xxx@gmail.com
+    (setq tumblr-email "xxx@gmail.com"
-          tumblr-password yyy
+          tumblr-password "yyy"
-          tumblr-hostname zzz.tumblr.com)
+          tumblr-hostnames '("zzz.tumblr.com"
+                             "zzz.customize-domain.com"))

 **Notice**: Tumblr API does not supply *HTTPS* connection neither v1 nor v2, so please make sure your network environment is safe, and take care